aiafrasinei/bapl_final_project/README.md

         return test
     }

-    After assign the variable can be used without the _type.
+    After assign the variable can be used without the annotation _type.

     StackApi